petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

     enum class Warning { green, yellow, orang e, red }; // fire alert levels

     Warning a1 = 7;               // error: no int->Warning conversion
-    int a2 = green;               // error : green not in scope
-    int a3 = Warning::green;      // error: no Warning->int conversion
+    int a2 = green;               // error: green not in scope int a3 = Warning::green;      // error: no Warning->int conversion
     Warning a4 = Warning::green;  // OK